There may only be two mics in the Aston Microphones stable, but their wave-shaped spring mesh and stainless steel casing mark them out.

 We found the Spirit an easier mic to position on acoustic guitar, for example, with an instant quality tone in all three polar patterns.
 The figure-8 was a great match for the old Epiphone acoustic at my studio, and adding a double track using omni (to trim back the proximity-effect LMF tilt) was very pleasing; we would recommend the same technique for vocals and BVs, with cardioid on the former.

-The Spirit is at its best on vocals and acoustic instruments, but with the switchable polar patterns and low noise characteristic it also suits room mic and distant micing roles.
+The Spirit is at its best as a vocal mic and with and acoustic instruments, but with the switchable polar patterns and low noise characteristic it also suits room mic and distant micing roles.
 The figure-8 makes it a good candidate for a clear 'side' in a mid- side pair arrangement.

 The Spirit is 50% more expensive than the Origin, which we feel is reasonable.
 It is a slightly different mic with a more upfront condenser sound and would actually make a good partner in an m/s pairing.
 We'd factor in the expense of a shockmount, like the Aston USM, to get the most out of the Spirit.
 It will not disappoint.